I Can't Make You Love Me: Composition and inspiration

-The idea for the song came to Reid while reading an article about a man arrested for getting drunk and shooting at his girlfriend's car.
-The judge asked him if he had learned anything, to which he replied, "I learned, Your Honor, that you can't make a woman love you if she don't."
+According to Reid and Shamblin, the idea for the song came from an article about alcoholism in The Tennessean:

+The article actually attributes the quote to another homeless person, an unnamed Vietnam veteran, who hears the story and opines, “You can’t make a damn woman love you if she don’t.”

 Raitt recorded the vocal in just one take in the studio, later saying that it was so sad a song that she could not recapture the emotion: "We'd try to do it again and I just said, 'You know, this ain't going to happen.'"

 A pensive ballad, "I Can't Make You Love Me" was recorded against a quiet electric piano-based arrangement, with prominent piano fills and interpolations supplied by Bruce Hornsby.

 Critical reception and accolades

 "I Can't Make You Love Me" received acclaim from music critics.
 Stephen Thomas Erlewine of AllMusic praised the track, calling it a "strong song" and picking it as one of the album's best tracks.
 Steve Hochman of Los Angeles Times hailed the song as one of Raitt's most elegant tracks.
 Elysa Gardner wrote for Rolling Stone that "Raitt's gorgeously understated rendering of 'I Can't Make You Love Me,' in which sentiments such as 'I will lay down my heart and I'll feel the power/But you won't' are delivered with a quiet resignation that's worth a hundred glissandi in emotional weight."

 "I Can't Make You Love Me" entered many lists of the greatest songs of all time.
 In 2000, Mojo magazine placed it at number 8 on its "100 Greatest Songs of All Time" list.
 The song is also ranked No. 339 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
 The website "Ultimate Classic Rock" placed the song at number 24 on their "25 Saddest Songs Ever", praising Bonnie Raitt vocals, writing that "she sings in one of her most impassioned vocals ever.
 There's real ache in every word that drips from her pained lips."

 The song's popularity helped solidify her remarkable late-in-career commercial success that had begun two years before.
 In the time since, "I Can't Make You Love Me" has gone on to become a pop standard and a mainstay of adult contemporary radio formats.
 For Raitt, the song was notoriously difficult to sing, due to its required vocal range, difficult phrasing and breathing, and the emotional content involved.
 At the televised Grammy Awards of 1992 Raitt performed it in an even more austere setting than on record, with just her and Hornsby highlighted.
 As she negotiated the final vocal line, she let out a big audible and visible sigh of relief that she had successfully gotten through it.
 Her live performance of the song was released on the 1994 album Grammy's Greatest Moments Volume III.
 Raitt has continued to sing the song in all her concert tours: